MWATelescope/manta-ray-client/README.md

 To enable an option, set value to true e.g. norfi=true

 Recommended defaults:
+* calibrate: Apply a calibration solution to the dataset, if found.
+If not found, the job will fail- in this case you can resubmit the job without this option for uncalibrated raw visibilities.
+See: [Data Access/MWA ASVO Calibration Option ](https://wiki.mwatelescope.org/display/MP/MWA+ASVO+Calibration+Option) on the [MWA Telescope Wiki](https://wiki.mwatelescope.org) for more information.
 * allowmissing: Do not abort when not all GPU box files are available (default is to abort).
 * flagdcchannels: Flag the centre channel of each sub-band.